-(b) Construct a model of SATURNE I cell, with origin at the center of the drift.
+(b) Construct a model of Saturne I cell, with origin at the center of the drift.
 Find the closed orbit, that particular trajectory which has all its coordinates zero in the drifts: use DIPOLE[KPOS] to cancel the closed orbit coordinates at DIPOLE ends.

 While there, check the expected value of the dispersion (Eq.
-9.26) and of the momentum compaction (Eq.
-9.28), from the raytracing of a chromatic closed orbit - i.e., the orbit of an off-momentum particle.
-Plot these two orbits (on- and off-momentum), over a complete turn around the ring, on a common graph.
+9.28) and of the momentum compaction (Eq.
+9.29), from a chromatic closed orbit - the orbit of an off-momentum particle.

-Compute the cell periodic optical functions and tunes, using either MA-TRIX[IFOC=11] or TWISS; check their values against theory.
-Check consistency with previous dispersion function and momentum compaction outcomes.
+Compute the periodic optical functions at cell ends, and the cell tunes, using MATRIX[IFOC=11]; check their values against theory.